ssilverman/snowy-json/README.md

 This controls, if annotations are collected, whether they should also be retained for failed schemas.
 This option only has an effect when annotations are being collected.

+### Option: CONTENT

+Type: `java.lang.Boolean`

+This controls whether to treat the "content" values as assertions.
+Currently, this includes "contentEncoding" and "contentMediaType".

 ### Option: DEFAULT_SPECIFICATION